mratsim/Arraymancer/README.md

 ### Speed

-On the demo benchmark, Arraymancer already reach speeds with comparable to Torch on logistic regression on OpenBLAS, though further MKL optimization are possible (batched matmul probably):
+On the demo benchmark, Arraymancer already reach speeds with comparable to Torch on logistic regression on OpenBLAS, though further MKL optimizations are possible (batched matmul probably):

 | Library | Timing |
 | ------ | ------ |